Abd Allah ibn al-Zubayr: Opposition to the Umayyads

 Following Husayn's death, Ibn al-Zubayr began clandestinely recruiting supporters.
 By September 683, he had taken control of Mecca.
 He referred to himself as al-ʿaʾidh biʾl bayt (the fugitive at the sanctuary, viz., the Kaaba), adopted the slogan la hukma illa li-llah (judgement belongs to God alone), but made no claim to the caliphate.
 Yazid ordered the governor of Medina, Amr ibn Sa'id ibn al-As, to arrest Ibn al-Zubayr.
-The governor, in turn, instructed Ibn al-Zubaye's estranged brother, the head of Medina's shurta (security forces), Amr, to lead the expedition.
+In turn, the governor instructed Ibn al-Zubayr's estranged brother, the head of Medina's shurta (security forces), Amr ibn al-Zubayr, to lead the expedition.
 However, the Umayyad force was ambushed and Amr was captured and subsequently killed while in captivity.
 Ibn al-Zubayr declared the illegitimacy of Yazid's caliphate and allied himself with the Ansar of Medina, led by Abd Allah ibn Hanzala, who had withdrawn support for Yazid due to his supposed improprieties.
 Ibn al-Zubayr also gained the support of the Kharijite movement in Basra and Bahrayn (eastern Arabia); the Kharijites were early opponents of the Umayyads who had defected from Caliph Ali because of his participation in the 657 arbitration.

 In response to growing opposition throughout Arabia, Yazid dispatched a Syrian Arab expeditionary force led by Muslim ibn Uqba to suppress Ibn al-Zubayr and the Ansar.
 The Ansar were routed at the Battle of al-Harra in the summer of 683, and Ibn Hanzala was slain.
 The army continued toward Mecca, but Ibn Uqba died en route and command passed to his deputy Husayn ibn Numayr al-Sakuni.
 The latter besieged the city on 24 September after Abd Allah Ibn al-Zubayr refused to surrender.
 The Kaaba was severely damaged during al-Sakuni's bombardment.
 During the siege, two potential Qurashi candidates for the caliphate, Mus'ab ibn Abd al-Rahman and al-Miswar ibn Makhrama, were killed or died of natural causes.
 In November, news of Yazid's death prompted al-Sakuni to negotiate with Ibn al-Zubayr.
 Al-Sakuni proposed to recognize him as caliph on the condition that he would rule from Syria, the center of the Umayyad military and administration.
 Ibn al-Zubayr rejected this and the army withdrew to Syria, leaving him in control of Mecca.